mghengel/offers/README.md

 ### Nice to have
  * [ ] Track offer views
- * [ ] Implement task interactions for 1 or more task types
  * [ ] Search for offers
  * [ ] Filter offers in gallery by Retailer
  * [ ] Display Retailer info on offers